bueltge/colorized-theme/readme.md

 ### Download

 * [Version 1.0.0](https://github.com/bueltge/colorized-theme/releases/tag/1.0.0)
-* Active under maintaince is the master branch.
+* Active under maintenance is the master branch.
 So you can clone this repository or use the link to [download the current master](https://github.com/bueltge/colorized-theme/archive/master.zip).

 ### Installation